 Wooden buckets of marinated, pickled things are so comforting!

-A table was set up for kids to make sculptures out of homemade playdough.
+A table was set up for kids to make sculptures with homemade playdough.
 Eli made a snail.

 He was lathing in Birkenstocks.
 I wonder if he ever loathes to lathe.